arnavhasija/indeed_job_postings_proj/README.md

 While for a ML Engineer role, ML algorithms and models had the highest lift of 3.2.

-<b>Analysis by job locations - how many roles are now remote vs in office?</b>
+<h2>Analysis by job locations - how many roles are now remote vs in office?</h2>

 Around 28% of the data science jobs in Toronto are either fully remote or remote/hybrid currently, while 72% are in the office.